khadeerthewizard/ChatbotGUI/README.md

 # ChatbotGUI
-A GUI based Chatbot using Java .
+A GUI based Chatbot using Java.
 It uses Jframe for Graphical Interface
-It uses three different classes
-Main class is ChatBotGUI which uses the other class files in runtime Data is Stored in multidimensional arrays for predefined database Data added at runtime is stored in ArrayLists for dynamic memory allocation
+The data is stored in Array list of objects which is then stored in file using serialization.

+What can it Do?
+View marks and attendance and fee
+Anyone can apply to university
+Admin login

 To report any bug or issue please report to khadeer2204@gmail.com